-With the FinDock July 2020 we have started to pilot a new online payment experience which we are calling the ‘Enhanced Online Experience.’
-This new setup includes a new version of the Customer Payment API, the FinDock WebHub (running on Heroku), and our Notification Gateway (running on WebHub).
+With the July 2020 release, we introduced a new online payment solution called the ‘Enhanced Online Experience.’
+This includes version 2 of our Payment API, the FinDock WebHub (running on Heroku), and our Notification Gateway (on WebHub).
 For more information, please visit our Migrating from Classic to Enhanced article.

 For more information on the FinDock Payment API, please see: